How area schools prepare students in the event of a mass shooting

 “We just hope and pray that we’ve prepared our teachers to the best of our ability and that they have their students well prepared to prevent anything like that from happening,” said Shubert.

 According to Education Week, there have been 119 school shootings in the United States since 2018.
-That report also said that there have been at least 27 shootings at schools or on school properties so far this year and it’s only May.
+That report also said that there have been at least 27 shootings at schools or on school properties so far this year.